kennyfrc/cami.js/README.md

 ## Philosophy

 - **Less Code is Better**: In any organization, large or small, team shifts are inevitable.
 It's important that the codebase is easy to understand and maintain.
-Cami's API is small and easy to learn, and you can learn it in a weekend.
-It would be great for this library to disappear in the future, assuming that the web platform evolves to support observables natively.
+This allows any enterprising developer to jump in, and expand the codebase that fits their specific problems.

 ## Get Started